Origin of Mastiff

-All large dogs were referred to as Mastiffs, which is a term derived from ‘Mastin’ in French language, meaning a watchdog.
+All large dog breeds were referred to as Mastiffs, which is a term derived from ‘Mastin’ in French language, meaning a watchdog.
 They were also commonly used as guardians for livestock and homes, particularly protecting them from bears and various other wildlife that roamed freely in the forests and wilderness back then.

 It is, however, well-established that mastiff’s ancestors arrived in Britain from Central-Asia, and the Phoenician traders were responsible for it, way back in 500 BC or over 2000 years ago.
 The British were in awe of this breed simple due to their massive size and powerful display of strength.
 It is for these reasons that the mastiffs got commonly engaged in organized fights with animals, including other dogs and bears, in medieval England in 1500/1600s.